-The power source has a time control, this means that the fans continue to run for 6.5 minutes after welding has stopped, and the power source switches to energy-saving mode.
-The fans start again when welding restarts.
+The power source has a time control so that the fan continues to run for 6.5 minutes after the welding has stopped, and the power source switches to energy-saving mode.
+The fan starts when the welding starts again.